Haines Installation Highlights Inauguration ActivitiesBy James R. Garringer, Director of Media Relations Published: Oct 25, 2017

 “As a Board, we sought a candidate who combined exemplary experience in higher education and a belief in the mission of Taylor University with a strong desire to impact the next generation of student leaders,” said Dr. Wellington Chiu ’74, Taylor’s late Board Chairman.
 “Working with Lowell on the Board has given all of us the opportunity to recognize his gifts and passion.
 We believe he not only will be able to lead Taylor University in an exceptional way, but he will also provide an important link and continuity to the outstanding accomplishments of Dr. Habecker.”

 Three former Taylor presidents, Drs.
-Jay Kesler, David Gyertson, and Habecker, as well as longtime Taylor administrator and once acting president Dr. Daryl Yost, will also play roles in the inauguration.
-Taylor officials say a large contingent of delegates from throughout the United States and beyond have confirmed plans to attend and participate.
+Jay Kesler, David Gyertson, and Habecker, as well as longtime Taylor administrator and once acting president Dr. Daryl Yost, joined Haines on the inauguration platform and played roles in the inauguration, and a large contingent of delegates from throughout the United States and beyond were in attendance.

-The Haines inauguration festivities will conclude with a Friday evening concert featuring Taylor alumnus Steve Amerson with the Marion Philharmonic Orchestra.
+The inauguration festivities began with a guitar concert featuring Haines, his brothers, recording artist Phil Madeira, and several other friends from Haines' years at Taylor.
+They concluded with a Friday evening concert featuring Taylor alumnus Steve Amerson with the Marion Philharmonic Orchestra.
 Known as "America's Tenor," Amerson has recorded numerous albums and contributed to soundtracks for dozens of motion pictures, television programs, and commercials.

 “The inauguration of a president on any college campus is an event of significance that reaches well beyond the person who is vested with the office of president,” said Haines.
 “More importantly, it is a celebration of the history, heritage, people, educational mission, and, in Taylor’s case, religious purposes, that are essential to the life of the institution of higher learning.